 Man I wish I had another slice.

 You could call this cake maybe Almond Joy Cake?
 Snowball Cake?
 It’s got everything you want.
-Moist chocolate cake, infused with almond extract, espresso powder.
+Moist chocolate cake, infused with almond extract.
 Then in between the cake layers.
 Oh boy oh boy.
 Whipped chocolate ganache frosting.
 Then a coconut buttercream on the outside.
-More coconut…yes I want another slice.
+And then more coconut…yes I want another slice.

 How To Make This Chocolate Coconut Cake Recipe